 ”Quality is the degree to which a product complies with the requirements.”

 You need to clarify the quality level for your project.
-It will significantly impact the scope.
+It’ll significantly impact the scope.

-You see, zero defects approach is too costly.
-It requires a lot of efforts.
-Therefore, in most cases, you need to ensure only the acceptable level of quality.
+Therefore, you need to ensure only the acceptable level of quality.
 And you must include the efforts to achieve that quality level into your project scope.

 Scope is the King.